gramineproject/gramine/Documentation/devel/performance.rst

 Enable statistics using ``sgx.enable_stats = true`` manifest option.
 Now your graphenized application correctly reports performance counters.
 This is useful when using e.g. ``perf stat`` to collect performance statistics.
-This manifest option also forces Graphene to dump SGX-related information on each thread/process exit.
+This manifest option also forces Gramine to dump SGX-related information on each thread/process exit.
 Here is an example:

 ::

-   LibOS/shim/test/regression$ perf stat graphene-sgx helloworld Hello world (helloworld)!
+   LibOS/shim/test/regression$ perf stat gramine-sgx helloworld Hello world (helloworld)!
    ----- SGX stats for thread 87219 -----
    # of EENTERs:        224